Table of Contents

 Differences in Risks

 Both medications carry risks, including dependence, cardiovascular complications, and potential mental health changes like depression or anxiety.
-That said, the design of Vyvanse lowers its misuse potential.
+Vyvanse’s design lowers its misuse potential.
+Individuals with a history of substance misuse may find Vyvanse the safer choice.
+Both drugs require careful monitoring to manage risks safely.

 Vyvanse vs Adderall Mood